MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 # Test Data Details (Under Construction)

-This is a description of the data sets that were used in the original article.
-So presented here are some details of the input data sets, and the expected "ideal" output results.
+This is a description of the data sets that were used in the development and testing of the algorithm.
+Most of these were presented in original article.
+Like in the article, here I will present details of why I chose these data, their challenges and benefits, and the expected "ideal" output results.

 ---

 *4_point_symmetric_simple_maxima_data.csv*

 As the name suggests, this data is a simple dataset that consists of 4 points.
 The peak is not one of the 4 points.
 The dataset is 'simple' though due to it being symmetric about a single peak at the X axis and thus represents a simple maxima.
 This dataset though does show that the algorithm can handle data that has negative X values.
+It's a simple test case for the most part, but tests basic functionality.
+We do not know the exact location of the maximum though because an equation was not used to provide the points.

-So here are the arbitrary points I chose, plotted with an online simple polynomial solver & plotting program (i.e. https://arachnoid.com/polysolve).
+So here are the arbitrary points I chose, plotted with an online polynomial solver & plotting program (i.e. https://arachnoid.com/polysolve).

 ![](4_point_symmetric_simple_maxima_data.png)

 *4_point_symmetric_simple_maxima_data.expected_output.csv*

 The single peak at the x-axis was determined by manually inspecting the y value at x=0 in the online plotting program.
-The program indicated the peak to be at this X and Y point, which of course will only be approximate since we are not computing the peak from an exact formula:
+The program indicated the peak to be at this point, which again will only be approximate since we are not computing the peak from an exact formula:

 0.0, 1.125